HVO SAFETY POLICY

 On occasion, HVO may have a program in a country for which the Department of State has issued a Travel Warning.
 Volunteers for these programs will be subject to additional requirements established by HVO in order to qualify for service at that site.
 The requirements may include, but will not necessarily be limited to, prior HVO experience; relevant international experience; proof of purchase of medical evacuation insurance, and site specific criteria.

 If HVO has an active program in a country that the Department of State decides is unsafe for Americans to travel to (in other words, they issue a Travel Warning), HVO reserves the right to suspend the program and volunteers on the schedule may be asked to change their assignment to another site.

-For more information on personal safety, read Chapter V of A Guide to Volunteering Overseas - this is included in the orientation packets sent to all volunteers.
+For more information on personal safety, read HVO's A Guide to Volunteering Overseas - this is included in the orientation materials provided to all volunteers.